FIRA_1

 PixelFarming’s Robot One, a cutting-edge agricultural robot designed for smart farming.

-After talking with farmers, tech enthusiasts, and industry leaders from around the world, here is a list of the main points we think are valuable to share:
+Here is a list of the main points we think are valuable to share:

 1. Precision Farming Technologies: in modern agriculture, sensors, autonomous guidance systems, and smart attachments are fundamental to address the scarcity of human operators and ensure seamless agricultural operations.
+These innovations were key topics at the International Fair for Robotics in Agriculture.

 2. Endurance and combustion engines: endurance currently requires combustion engines.
-It was impressive to watch AGROINTELLI driving back and forth for a whole day!Terrain impact: low impact on terrain is fundamental, and many large vehicles feature 2- or 4-steering wheel systems (e.g. Naïo Technologies and EXXACT Robotics).
-Notably, YANMAR howcased a compact tracked vehicle with minimal terrain impact.
+It was impressive to watch AGROINTELLI driving back and forth for a whole day!
+Terrain impact: low impact on terrain is fundamental, and many large vehicles feature 2- or 4-steering wheel systems (e.g. Naïo Technologies and EXXACT Robotics).
+Notably, YANMAR showcased a compact tracked vehicle with minimal terrain impact at the International Fair for Robotics in Agriculture.

 3. Beyond GPS guidance: robot manufacturers are actively seeking novel software solutions.
 They aim to move beyond traditional GPS guidance and integrate software for fully autonomous operations.